 Rolling Cyber Risk Into Your Risk Appetite Statement Enhances Risk Quantification

 From a management standpoint, directly reporting cyber metrics with no context further distances information security from the business side of the organization.
-The metrics that technical leaders use to measure the cybersecurity health and posture of an organization just do not transfer to business-side conversations.
+The metrics that technical leaders use to measure the health of an organization just do not transfer to business-side conversations.
 Gartner states of board members surveyed, 80% value "risk posture" as the most important metric for reporting.
 Less than 20% of CISOs thought the same.

-Technical leaders are often tempted to get lost in the weeds - to spend time on details and deliver information that does not fit into the context of what senior management and the Board are looking for.
+Technical leaders are often tempted to get lost in the weeds - to spend time on details and deliver information that does not fit into the context of what C-suite executives and the Board are looking for.
 For business-side leaders and CISOs alike, integrating cyber risk into an enterprise risk appetite statement creates a single source of truth for both parties to know what the other expects of them.

 Sample risk appetite statements and why they work for cyber